Rebel (2021 TV series): Development

 On October 31, 2019, Rebel was given a put pilot commitment by ABC.
 On January 23, 2020, it was given a pilot order.
 On September 16, 2020, ABC gave the production a series order.
 The pilot is written by Krista Vernoff and directed by Tara Nicole Weyr.
 The series is created by Vernoff who was expected to executive produce alongside Erin Brockovich, John Davis, John Fox, Andrew Stearn and Alexandre Schmitt.
 Production companies involved with the series were slated to consist of Davis Entertainment, ABC Signature, and Sony Pictures Television.
 On January 25, 2021, Marc Webb and Adam Arkin were added as executive producers.
 On May 14, 2021, ABC canceled the series after one season.
 On July 15, 2021, it was reported that the series entered negotiations to relocate on IMDb TV for a potential second season.
 A month later, the series creator Vernoff announced that plans for a second season were scrapped.

 Casting

 Upon pilot order announcement, Katey Sagal was cast to star.
 In February 2020, John Corbett, James Lesure, Tamala Jones, and Ariela Barer joined the main cast.
 In March 2020, Andy Garcia and Lex Scott Davis were cast in starring roles.
-On September 20, 2020, Kevin Zegers and Sam Palladio joined cast as lead opposites of Segal.
+On September 20, 2020, Kevin Zegers and Sam Palladio joined cast as lead opposites of Sagal.
 On January 25, 2021, Dan Bucatinsky was cast in a recurring capacities.
 On February 9, 2021, Mary McDonnell, Adam Arkin, Matthew Glave, and Jalen Thomas Brooks joined the cast in recurring roles.
 On February 25, 2021, Abigail Spencer joined the cast in a recurring role.